sagemath/trac_to_gh/Issue 7689.md

 # Issue 7689: cd spkg/; ./install scripts --- this results in an annoying (but harmless error message); get rid of it

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7689

 Original creator: was